dynamoRando/treaty-mono-repo/treaty/README.md

 Treaty is for application developers who want to give their users access to their data.
 It's also for users who want ownership of their data: to determine where it's stored; and the ability to query and modify it via SQL.

 ## Databases
-`treaty` is currently implemented on top of Sqlite, but the hope is to also implement `treaty` for Postgres and MySQL. `treaty` is written in Rust.
+`treaty` is currently implemented on top of Sqlite and Postgres. `treaty` is written in Rust.
 While `treaty` is written in Rust, the underlying communication is defined via gRPC.
 See the [proto](/treaty/proto/treaty.proto) file for the definition to generate a client in the language of your choice (Python, Go, C#, etc.)

 ## Transport
 `treaty` is implemented using gRPC (via protobuf) or HTTP (via JSON).
-The hope is to also support in the future: Websockets, Native Postgres and Native MySQL.
+The hope is to also support in the future: Websockets and Native Postgres.

 # What is Cooperative Data